Enhancing quality and speed in database-free neural network reconstructions of undersampled MRI with SCAMPI: Introduction

 \section{Introduction}

 Increasing acquisition speed is one major goal of ongoing research in Magnetic Resonance (MR) Imaging.
 Two common approaches are widely used in the clinical routine to accelerate data acquisition.
 Both are based on extensive undersampling of the MR signal in the Fourier domain.
 The first is Parallel Imaging (PI), which exploits the redundancy of data received by several radio-frequency coils \cite{Griswold.2002,sodickson1997simultaneous,pruessmann1999sense,Deshmane.2012}.
+It can be applied to 2D and 3D imaging and can be combined with techniques like simultaneous multislice excitation \cite{Barth.2016}.
 The second one introduces sparsity regularization into the image reconstruction process and is known as Compressed Sensing (CS)~\cite{lustig2007sparse}.
 In combination (PICS), both techniques can achieve high acceleration rates \cite{Otazo.2012.Combination,liang2009accelerating}.
 Nonetheless, the reconstruction task in general is an ill-posed optimization problem.
 Solving it often requires computationally intense iterative algorithms, which limits its application, for example in fields such as real time imaging.
 Thus, the need for fast image reconstruction has been one reason for the advent of Neural Networks and deep learning strategies in the application of MRI reconstruction \cite{Lundervold.2019,Liang.2020, Ahishakiye.2021}.